 The capital city wants an apology from the Scam City documentary producers because the National Geographic documentary portrayed Prague as a place full of cheats.
-Prague representatives complain that the presenter, Conor Woodman, used hired helpers in the documentary, and played staged scenes with them.
+Prague representatives complain that the presenter, Conor Woodman, used hired helpers in the documentary and played staged scenes.
 But, as the story on Stream.cz proves, the practices described by Woodman are real.
 Moreover, they are much worse.

-The findings of the police on the backstage of the documentary Scam City, which were reported in October, provoked strong reactions.
-The police say that Woodman didn’t shoot the real situations, but artificially created scenes, whose protagonists were hired actors.
-He shot, for example, as a taxi driver charged an unreasonably high price for a short ride, and as a sausage-seller gave change for a two-thousand note as if it was a one-thousand note.
+The findings of the police on the backstage of the documentary Scam City, which was reported in October, provoked strong reactions.
+The police say that Woodman didn’t shoot the real situations but artificially created scenes, whose protagonists were hired, actors.
+He shot, for example, as a taxi driver charged an unreasonably high price for a short ride and as a sausage-seller gave change for a two-thousand note as if it was a one-thousand note.

 Management of Prague said the report is manipulative and detrimental to the city.
 The city then decided to hire a lawyer who will prepare for possible legal action.
 Councillor for legislation, Lukáš Manhart, has said that an adequate apology would be required.
 “We will discuss the form of the apology,” he was quoted as saying by ČTK.

-It is sad that the city is fighting to purify its name when it should rather fight to improve the situation and resolve the decades-old practices of some dishonest taxi drivers, and money-changers sometimes charging fees.
+It is said that the city is fighting to purify its name when it should rather fight to improve the situation and resolve the decades-old practices of some dishonest taxi drivers and money-changers sometimes charging fees.

 You Can Bargain in Exchange Offices

-But as the producers of the news report have found, the exchangers didn’t always offer a fixed price.
+But as the producers of the news report have found, the exchanges didn’t always offer a fixed price.
 When the protagonist turned away, refusing the offer, the exchange office worker offered to decrease the amount of commission to half.
-In another exchange office, he was promised a better rate when he said that he would get more money in another exchange office.
+He was promised a better rate in another exchange office when he said that he would get more money in another exchange office.

 Woodman was trying to exchange 50 Euros in his reportage.
-In one exchange office he was offered 1220 Czech crowns, while in another it was 903 Czech crowns.
+He was offered 1220 Czech crowns in one exchange office, while in another, it was 903 Czech crowns.

 Four Kilometres by Taxi for 800 CZK

-The reaction of a city policeman was disquieting, since Mr Rubeš – still pretending to be a foreigner – asked him for help.
+The reaction of a city policeman was disquieting since Mr Rubeš – still pretending to be a foreigner – asked him for help.
 He even offered a receipt from the taxi to the policeman.
-But the policeman gruffly shrugged his shoulders and said that it isn’t work for the police.
+But the policeman gruffly shrugged his shoulders and said that it doesn’t work for the police.

 Then the author asked another taxi driver how much he would charge for a ride back from Wenceslas Square to Old Town Square.
 He learned that the ride cost 500 crowns.
 The price written directly on the taxi reported that one kilometre is 28 crowns and the entrance fee is 40 crowns.
 The four-kilometre ride would cost, using that rate, around 150 crowns.